Gustav Klimt’s The Kiss is a deceptively simple portrait of lust and love. But beyond that glittery gold leaf, the work is full of fascinating facts.

-1. Klimt’s career was on the downswing when he painted The Kiss.
+1. Gustav Klimt’s career was on the downswing when he painted The Kiss.

-Before creating this piece, Klimt had received scathing scorn in the first decade of the 20th century for his three-part University of Vienna Ceiling Paintings.
-Because of the nudity in these works, his interpretation of Philosophy, Medicine and Jurisprudence were derided as "pornography" and "perverted excess," wounding his reputation.
+Before creating The Kiss, Klimt had received scathing scorn in the first decade of the 20th century for his three-part University of Vienna Ceiling Paintings.
+Because of the nudity in these works, his interpretation of Philosophy, Medicine and Jurisprudence were derided as “pornography” and “perverted excess,” and were ultimately rejected, wounding his reputation.

 2. Klimt created his most famous work in a time of creative panic.